Mitata

-Mitata a small village in the middle of Kythira, is a municipality of areas such as Prininiadika and Sklavinika.
+Mitata is a small village and community in the middle of the island of Kythira, Greece.
+Its average elevation is 185 m.
+Population 217 (2021).

 History

 In 2006, an earthquake shattered Ayia Triadon making it no longer able to host church services.
 Mitata is on a cliff side looking over the neighbouring village of Viaradika.
 There is a cave underneath the Windmill resort called the "Mavri Spilaia" or "Black Cave".